webda2l/symfony-docs/reference/constraints/Callback.rst

 * A closure.

-Concrete callbacks receive an :class:`Symfony\\Component\\Validator\\Context\\ExecutionContextInterface` instance as the first argument and the :ref:`payload option <reference-constraints-payload>` as the second argument.
+Concrete callbacks receive an :class:`Symfony\\Component\\Validator\\Context\\ExecutionContextInterface` instance as the first argument and the :ref:`payload option <reference-constraints-callback-payload>` as the second argument.

-Static or closure callbacks receive the validated object as the first argument, the :class:`Symfony\\Component\\Validator\\Context\\ExecutionContextInterface` instance as the second argument and the :ref:`payload option <reference-constraints-payload>` as the third argument.
+Static or closure callbacks receive the validated object as the first argument, the :class:`Symfony\\Component\\Validator\\Context\\ExecutionContextInterface` instance as the second argument and the :ref:`payload option <reference-constraints-callback-payload>` as the third argument.

 .. include:: /reference/constraints/_groups-option.rst.inc

+.. _reference-constraints-callback-payload:

 .. include:: /reference/constraints/_payload-option.rst.inc